ericoporto/ags-manual-wiki/Globalfunctions_Event.md

             called when a mouse button is pressed down over a GUI DATA1 = GUI number
             DATA2 = mouse button id; see [MouseButton enum](StandardEnums#mousebutton)
-            DATA3 = mouse x position, at the time of pressing button down DATA4 = mouse y position
+            DATA3 = mouse x position, *relative* to this exact GUI DATA4 = mouse y position, *relative* to this exact GUI eEventGUIMouseUp
-    eEventGUIMouseUp
             called when a mouse button is released over a GUI DATA1 = GUI number
             DATA2 = mouse button id; see [MouseButton enum](StandardEnums#mousebutton)
-            DATA3 = mouse x position, at the time of releasing a button DATA4 = mouse y position
+            DATA3 = mouse x position, *relative* to this exact GUI DATA4 = mouse y position, *relative* to this exact GUI eEventAddInventory
-    eEventAddInventory
             called when the player has just added an inventory item DATA1 = inventory item number that was added